SteveDunn/Intellenum/README.md

 * The underlying type
 * Any 'conversions' (Dapper, System.Text.Json, Newtonsoft.Json, etc.) - see below for more information
-* Any 'customization' (for instance, treating a number as string in JSON serialization)
+* Any 'customizations' (for instance, treating a number as string in JSON serialization)
-* The type of the exception that is thrown when validation fails

-If any of those above are not specified, then global configuration is inferred.
-It looks like this:
+If any of those above are not specified, then global configuration is used.
+You can define global config like this:

 ```csharp
 [assembly: IntellenumDefaults(underlyingType: typeof(int), conversions: Conversions.Default)]
 ```

-Those again are optional.
-If they're not specified, then they are defaulted to:
+Those values are all optional and default to:

-* Underlying type = `typeof(int)`
+* Underlying type = `int`
 * Conversions = `Conversions.Default` (`TypeConverter` and `System.Text.Json`)
 * Customizations = `Customizations.None`